CAMERA PACK, PELICAN, OR WATERPROOF PACK?

 CAMERA PACK GADGETS

 SEA TO SUMMIT PACK COVER

 These come in handy more often than you think and can be used as a makeshift waterproof camera cover in a pinch.
 I always get a bigger size than needed, and I often use off-brand labels.
 Some covers are so tight that you can’t have a layer (or anything) strapped to the outside of your pack.
 A larger cover is more versatile, and if you ever end up hiking in the rain and shedding layers, you’ll be happy you have the extra room.

 PACK COVER HERE

 PELICAN CASE LID ORGANIZER

-This gives you more room, organizational options, and allows for easy uncluttered workflow.
+This gives you more room, organizational options, and allows for an easy uncluttered workflow.
 Less fumbling on a shoot means more time for shooting or fishing.
-I can also store items like cards, batteries, SAT phone, lens cloths, headlamp, bug net, insect repellent wipes, sanitary wet wipes, camera cords and remote.
+I can also store items like cards, batteries, SAT phone, lens cloths, headlamps, bug net, insect repellent wipes, sanitary wet wipes, camera cords, and remote.
 You don’t want the little things floating around in your case.
 The Pelican 1519 Photographer’s Lid organizer is designed specifically for the Pelican 1510 case.
 It installs easily with the included screws for mounting the organizer to the lid.

 If you have an ohhhh sh*t moment in the middle of nowhere, and there isn’t a convenient bag of rice standing by, this can help save your precious gear.
 It’s been my experience that if it’s in salt, you’re done by default, but if it’s in freshwater, you have a great chance of saving your gear.
 Those damn salt crystals and electronics just don’t get along.
 The standard rule applies: remove card and power.
 It slips into a pack and behind the padding in a Pelican case.
 It’s a no-brainer to have a BHEESTIE Bag on hand.